This post introduces how to put pictures into videos with a few clicks on Windows 10.

 An image speaks a thousand words.
 Add that over your million-dollar video and increase the value of your content incrementally.
 Learn to add pictures to a video without compromising on the quality of the video or the photo.
-So how to add picture to video on your Windows 10?
+So how to add pictures to videos on your Windows 10?

 Have you seen logos in videos that are crafted professionally?
 You can do the same by adding a picture on videos and setting the opacity just right.
 Voila, you have a video with an embedded logo at hand.
 They also act as watermarks for your videos, along with augmenting the editing quotient.